rajesh222610/NodeJs-Basic-Project/README.md

-It's a Node Js Basic project for the learning purpose.
+It's a basic setup of NodeJS for learning purposes.